Omni3D: A Large Benchmark and Model for 3D Object Detection in the Wild: Method

 \section{Method}

 Our goal is to design a simple and effective model for \textit{general} 3D object detection.
-Hence, our approach is free of domain or object specific priors.
-We design our 3D object detection framework as an extension of Faster R-CNN with a 3D object head to predict a cuboid per each detected 2D object.
+Hence, our approach is free of domain or object specific strategies.
+We design our 3D object detection framework by extending Faster R-CNN~\cite{ren2015faster} with a 3D object head which predicts a cuboid per each detected 2D object.
 We refer to our method as \emph{\method}.
 Figure~\ref{fig:overview} shows an overview of our approach.

 Our model builds on Faster R-CNN~\cite{ren2015faster}, an end-to-end region-based object detection framework.
 Faster-RCNN consists of a backbone network, commonly a CNN, which embeds the input image into a higher-dimensional feature space.
 A region proposal network (RPN) predicts regions of interest (RoIs) representing object candidates in the image.
-A 2D box head inputs the backbone feature map and processes each RoI to predict a category and a more accurate 2D bounding box.
-Faster R-CNN can be easily extended to tackle more tasks by adding task-specific heads \eg Mask R-CNN~\cite{he2017maskrcnn} adds a mask head to additionally output object silhouettes.
+A 2D box head inputs the backbone feature map and processes each RoI to predict a category and a more accurate 2D box.
+Faster R-CNN can be easily extended to tackle more tasks by adding task-specific heads, \eg Mask R-CNN~\cite{he2017maskrcnn} adds a mask head to additionally output object silhouettes.

 For the task of 3D object detection, we extend Faster R-CNN by introducing a 3D detection head which predicts a 3D cuboid for each detected 2D object. \method extends Faster R-CNN in three ways: (a) we replace the binary classifier in RPN which predicts region \emph{objectness} with a regressor that predicts \emph{IoUness}, (b) we introduce a \emph{cube head} which estimates the parameters to define a 3D cuboid for each detected object (similar in concept to~\cite{simonelli2019disentangling}), and (c) we define a new training objective which incorporates a \emph{virtual depth} for the task of 3D object detection.